Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 There are two categories of profile:

- * **Environment profiles** can be used to avoid common configuration errors that occur when manually moving a system between different environments, e.g. from development to production.
+ * **Environment profiles** can be used to avoid common configuration errors when manually moving a system between different environments, e.g., from development to production.
  * **Feature profiles** allow turning NServiceBus features, such as performance counters, on and off with no code changes.

 ## Default profiles

-By default, NServiceBus comes with a set of predefined environment and feature profiles.
-It's also possible to create custom profiles or customize the default profiles; to learn more about those options refer to the [NServiceBus host profiles customization](/nservicebus/hosting/nservicebus-host/profiles-customization.md) article.
+By default, NServiceBus comes with a set of predefined environments and feature profiles.
+It's also possible to create custom profiles or customize the default profiles; to learn more about those options, refer to the [NServiceBus host profiles customization](/nservicebus/hosting/nservicebus-host/profiles-customization.md) article.

 ## Environment profiles

-There are three built-in environment profiles that adjust the behavior of the host to the environment in which the endpoint is running.
-These profiles can be used to easily switch between different environments during development, testing, and deployment.
+There are three built-in environment profiles that adjust the host behavior to the environment in which the endpoint is running.
+These profiles can be used to switch between different environments during development, testing, and deployment.

 ### Lite profile